New Zealand in the Vietnam War: New Zealand Army Detachment Vietnam (NEWZAD)

 Under continuing American pressure, the government agreed during 1963 to provide a small non-combatant military force, but the deteriorating political situation in Saigon led to delays.
-Not until June 1964 did twenty-five Army engineers arrive in South Vietnam.
+Not until June 1964 did twenty-five Army engineers from the Corps of Royal New Zealand Engineers arrive in South Vietnam.
 On the same day of their arrival, a small headquarters unit established in Saigon.
 Based at Thủ Dầu Một, the capital of Bình Dương Province, the New Zealand Army Detachment Vietnam (NEWZAD) engineers were engaged in reconstruction projects, such as road and bridge building, until July 1965.

-Non-military Economic Assistance
+Non-military economic assistance

-New Zealand non-military economic assistance would continue from 1966 onwards and averaged at US$347,500 annually.
+New Zealand non-military economic assistance would continue from 1966 onward and averaged at US$347,500 annually.
 This funding went to several mobile health teams to support refugee camps, the training of village vocational experts, to medical and teaching equipment for Hue University, equipment for a technical high school and a contribution toward the construction of a science building at the University of Saigon.
 Private civilian funding was also donated for 80 Vietnamese students to take scholarships in New Zealand.

 Military assistance

 American pressure continued for New Zealand to contribute military assistance, as the United States would be deploying combat units (as opposed to merely advisors) itself soon, as would Australia.
 Holyoake justified New Zealand's lack of assistance by pointing to its military contribution to the Indonesia-Malaysian Confrontation, but eventually the government decided to contribute.
 It was seen as in the nation's best interests to do so—failure to contribute even a token force to the effort in Vietnam would have undermined New Zealand's position in ANZUS and could have had an adverse effect on the alliance itself.
 New Zealand had also established its post-Second World War security agenda around countering communism in South-East Asia and of sustaining a strategy of forward defence, and so needed to be seen to be acting upon these principles.

 The New Zealand headquarters established in Saigon in 1964 was renamed "Headquarters Vietnam Force" (HQ V Force) on 2 July 1965.
 The administration of the subsequent New Zealand forces was managed here involving military personnel from all New Zealand branches of service including Military Police.
+New Zealand Military Police patrolled with Australian Military Police and U.S Military Police as part of security operations of U.S. Naval Support Activity Saigon which was responsible for the protection of U.S personnel and installations in Saigon.
+The New Zealanders and Australians also protected their own personnel and installations within the security net.

-On 4 December 1965 a car bomb explosion in Saigon claimed the life of one member of HQ V Force and injured three others, New Zealand's first casualties of the Vietnam War.
+On 4 December 1965 a car bomb explosion in Saigon claimed the life of one member of HQ V Force and injured three others.
 No further HQ V Force members were injured during the remainder of New Zealand's time in Vietnam.